solidnetwork-xyz/OCP-1Z0-819/resources/docs/flow-control.md

 **for** statement:
 - for can iterate through and **array** or **collection**
-- ¿null arrays or collection?
+- pass a null array or Collection to a foreach statement results in a **NullPointerException**

 ````java
     int i = 0;